-Y=1.131+0.712X1+0.885X2+0.754X3+0.790X4+e
+Υ =1.131+ 0.712 X_1 +0.885 X_2 +0.754 X_3 +0.790 X_4 +e

-From the regression equation above, it is established that taking all factors in to account and constant at zero, the sustainability of SMEs will be 1.131.
-The findings presented also show that taking all independent variables at zero, a unit increase in business planning practices will lead to 0.712 increases in sustainability.
+From the regression equation above, it was established that taking all factors in to account and constant at zero, the sustainability of SMEs would be 1.131.
+The findings presented also show that taking all independent variables at zero, a unit increase in marketing competence practices will lead to 0.754 increases in sustainability.
 The regression analysis results indicate that there is a positive relationship between the four independent variables with the dependent variable.